The 4% Solution: Background

 The 4% Solution was published by Crown Business and edited by Brendan Miniter.
 It was the first book produced by the George W. Bush Institute, a think tank located at the George W. Bush Presidential Center on the campus of Southern Methodist University (SMU) in Dallas, Texas.
 The foreword is written by George W. Bush, who served as the 43rd President of the United States from 2001 to 2009.
-At the end of his presidency, the nation was headed into the Great Recession due to a downturn in the economy and the Financial crisis of 2007–2008.
+At the end of his presidency, the nation was headed into the Great Recession due to a downturn in the economy and the 2008 financial crisis.

 The idea for the book was originally conceived as part of the 4% Growth Project at the Bush Institute, which called for setting sustained annual 4% gross domestic product (GDP) growth as a target for national policy makers.
 A 4% growth rate would be significantly higher than growth rate the nation experienced during the period between the end of World War II and the Great Recession that began in 2008.
 The average growth rate for that period is approximately 3%.

 As part of the 4% Growth Project, the Bush Institute held an economic conference on the campus of SMU in May 2011, where leading economists (including Ed Prescott and Robert Lucas) offered ideas on how to spark significant economic growth in the United States.
 Following the conference, the Bush Institute decided to produce a book offering specific ideas on how to grow the economy at an accelerated rate.
 To produce the book, essays were commissioned from several economists who attended the May conference at SMU and from other leading thinkers.
 The book is built on the premise that significant economic growth is possible even in the highly-developed economy of the United States.
 The book is also built on the belief that a free-market approach of lower taxes and less government regulation can help foster such growth.
 The book was published on July 17, 2012.

 Promotional efforts

 On July 17, 2012, President Bush presented the book at the Parkland Memorial Hospital in Dallas, Texas.
 Following President Bush's remarks at Parkland, Brendan Miniter (the editor of the book and an author of a chapter) and Jason J. Fichtner and Kevin A. Hassett (both chapter authors) gave remarks about the content of the book.
 The discussion was moderated by James K. Glassman, then executive director of the George W. Bush Institute.
 The presentation was broadcast five times on Book TV from August to December 2012.

-It was also presented by Amity Shlaes and Brendan Miniter at the Harvard Club of New York.
+It was presented by Amity Shlaes and Brendan Miniter at the Harvard Club of New York.
 Moreover, the Philadelphia Media Network published an excerpt by Brendan Miniter.

-It was also promoted by George W. Bush's brother, Jeb Bush, who served as the Governor of Florida from 1999 to 2007.
+It was also promoted by George W. Bush's brother, Jeb Bush, who served as the governor of Florida from 1999 to 2007.
 He suggested the book should be used by then presidential candidate Mitt Romney to offer a bold vision for leadership and win the election, instead of simply criticizing President Barack Obama's policies.